 We offer coaching here at AgileSherpas that’s customized for marketing teams, so feel free to get in touch if you want to learn more about how a coach might be able to help you.

-Now that we’ve covered who’s on the Agile marketing team, let’s talk about how those people work together.
+Now that we’ve covered the Agile roles on the marketing team, let’s talk about how they interact.

 Agile Marketing Planning

-Yes, Agile marketing teams plan.
+Yes, there are Agile planning meetings.
 We don’t just get up every morning and chase after the latest shiny object that catches our fancy.

 In fact, since we release and iterate often, we need to plan more than most teams.

-Scrum teams conduct a planning session at the start of every Sprint, and Kanban teams will be planning as needed (usually on a 2-3 week cycle).
+Scrum teams conduct a planning session at the start of every Sprint.
+Kanban teams will be planning as needed (usually on a 2-3 week cycle).

-You’ll be most likely to get that outcome if you have the right decision makers in the room.
+You’ll be most likely to get that outcome if you have the right decision makers in the room for these Agile meetings.